ultimatedelman/autogrow/README.md

  - `speed`: defaults to 200.
 Speed of the resize animation.
  - `fixMinHeight`: defaults to `true`.
 Set to `false` if you don't want the box to stop shrinking when it hits its initial size.
  - `cloneClass`: defaults to `'autogrowclone'`.
 Helper CSS class for the clone used for measuring sizes.
 Use this if you need to apply special rules for a textbox that is right next to the one you're autogrowing, but not exactly it so that they are identical.
+ - `onInitialize`: defaults to `false`.
+Will trigger autogrow on init.

 Example: